marvinalegre/pokemath/README.md

 The question registry is rebuilt in every V8 isolate from static source code.
 This is safe because registration is deterministic — all isolates produce the same `Map` from the same modules.

-Anything that must survive across requests lives in D1, not memory: ELO ratings, active question state, and answer history.
+Anything that must survive across requests lives in D1, not memory: ELO ratings, active question state, answer history, and cooldown timestamps.

 `PRAGMA foreign_keys = ON` must be set on every D1 connection for FK cascade behaviour to fire.
 No cascades are currently defined — FKs are declared for documentation and future use.